 On December 4, 2018, the Vessel Incidental Discharge Act (or VIDA) came into effect under the Clean Water Act.
 The VIDA restructures the way the EPA and the USCG regulate discharges incidental to the normal operation of a vessel when operating as a means of transportation.
 In most cases, the future standards will be at least as stringent as the existing EPA 2013 VGP requirements and will be technology-based.
 Two years after the EPA publishes the final Vessel Incidental Discharge National Standards of Performance, the USCG is required to develop corresponding implementation, compliance, and enforcement regulations for those standards, including any requirements governing the design, construction, testing, approval, installation, and use of devices necessary to achieve the EPA standards.
 Vessels that are constructed after December 1, 2013, are subject to the ballast water numeric effluent limitations.
 Several U.S. states have added specific requirements to the VGP and, in some cases, may require vessels to install ballast water treatment technology to meet biological performance standards.
-Every five years the VGP gets reissued, however, the provisions of the 2013 VGP, all management, inspection, monitoring, and reporting requirements remain in effect for vessels operating in U.S., waters until the USCG and EPA finalizes new regulations, in accordance with the VIDA to replace the 2013 VGP.
+Every five years the VGP gets reissued, however, under the provisions of the 2013 VGP, all management, inspection, monitoring, and reporting requirements remain in effect for vessels operating in U.S., waters until the USCG and EPA finalizes new regulations, in accordance with the VIDA to replace the 2013 VGP.
 Final rules are not expected for another two to three years.

-On October 26, 2020, the EPA's Notice of Proposed Rulemaking - Vessel Incidental Discharge National Standards of Performance - was published in the Federal Register for public comment.
-The proposed rule will reduce the environmental impact of discharges, such as ballast water, that are incidental to the normal operation of commercial vessels.
-When finalized, this new rule will streamline the current patchwork of federal, state, and local requirements that apply to the commercial vessel community and better protect U.S. waters.
+On October 9, 2024, the EPA's Final Rule - Vessel Incidental Discharge National Standards of Performance - was published in the Federal Register.
+The rule is intended to reduce the environmental impact of discharges, such as ballast water, that are incidental to the normal operation of commercial vessels.
+This rule streamlines the current patchwork of federal, state, and local requirements that apply to the commercial vessel community and better protects U.S. waters.